warpling/Macmoji/.github/ISSUE_TEMPLATE.md

-Have subsitution ideas?
+Have substitution ideas?
 Keep them tidy with a table!
 *(Hint: Make sure there's a blank line before the table begins!)*

 | replace | with |